 “All grease was saved to make either soap or candles.
 Some oranges came in and were sold at 25 cts. each.
 Think of father’s struggle to feed and clothe a family and mother’s wonderful care of us all.
 It wore her out and she died in her early forties.”

 Notes left in the Library of Congress by Hermann Hagedorn, the biographer of William Boyce, Annie’s first son, indicate that she was born prematurely–at seven months.
-They also indicate that she contracted Bright’s disease, a kidney condition that includes painful kidney stones.
+They also suggest that she contracted Bright’s disease, a kidney condition that includes painful kidney stones.

 Annie was 14 and living on a Missouri plantation when the Civil War erupted.
 She told her children that Southern troops hid in the woods not far from where she lived.
 After everyone else in the household had gone to bed, Annie and her sisters would cook meat and bake bread.
-The next morning they would casually wander into the countryside, cut into the woods, and feed the soldiers.
+The following morning they would casually wander into the countryside, cut into the woods, and feed the soldiers.

-If Virginia City, where Annie and husband William first lived, was no easy place to raise kids, Butte was even worse.
+If Virginia City, where Annie and her husband William first lived, was no easy place to raise kids, Butte was even worse.
 When the family moved to the hardscrabble town in 1880, there were hardly any trees.
 Annie would tell her children and husband that she dreamed of one day living again in a Kentucky cottage with flowers and views of rolling hills.

-J.E. remembers Butte as “the toughest town in the world….There was a sharp line between the good and the not so good woman.
+J.E. remembers Butte as “the toughest town in the world…There was a sharp line between the good and the not so good woman.
 More not so good.
 The fast houses were all in one district and it was a large district.
 Saloons were everywhere.
 The main street had at least one saloon and gambling house for every store.”